angus-g/mom6-spurious/writing/paper/introduction.md

 - focus on overturning and its implications for climate
     - mention heat + CO2 uptake associated with overturning, and the crucial role of mixing

+> - define basic concepts and arrange them in a clear progression of ideas
+>     - start by stating that the governing equations for most ocean models are based on approximations of the incompressible Navier-Stokes equations for momentum
+>     - vertical balance is hydrostatic, mixing of momentum by unresolved eddy advection parameterised by an explicit eddy viscosity
+>     - potential density controlled by salinity and potential temperature through an equation of state
+>     - tracers (salinity, temperature), are advected by the explicitly resolved velocity field
+>     - mixing of tracer by unresolved eddies parameterised by eddy diffusion
+>     - can then lay out how components are represented numerically and how truncation errors can create spurious tracer mixing, and its impacts on ocean circulation

 ## Spurious mixing
 Mixing is a flux acting to flatten tracer gradients.
 In ocean models, mixing has two main causes, physical and numerical.
-Physical mixing is the diffusion of tracers, with a diffusivity that may be determined by various parameterisations.
+A small fraction of physical mixing comes from molecular diffusion.
+The rest comes advection by numerically unresolved eddies, which is parameterised as a diffusive process.
 On the other hand, numerical mixing arises from the discretisations and algorithms used by the ocean model in implementing the governing equations.
 Numerical mixing is also known as spurious mixing and doesn't have any physical basis.
+For example, first order upwind advection has numerical diffusion as the leading error term (*citation*).

 - perhaps specific parameterised/numerical mixing examples?
     - simple diagram
-    - 1st order upwind advection, leading error term is numerical diffusion
 - typical estimates, how significant is the mixing?
-- explain that there is genuine (molecular) diffusion, and advection by numerically unresolved eddies, which is parameterised as a diffusive process

 Spurious mixing is undesirable in ocean models, due to its unphysical nature, and because it may add to the imposed and parameterised mixing to an unknown extent.
 This affects numerical experiments whose results are contingent on the density structure of the ocean.
 Ocean heat uptake or overturning circulation strength may be biased or incorrect.